everitosan/HttpPy/README.md

 The presence of this flag will indicate that the especifications of requests and a more detailed reponse will be printed in the screen.
 - **-p / --parallel**
 This flag is intented to help with performance and excecution times.
 Internally indicates that several threads are going to be used for the requests.
+- **-f / --force**
+This flag forces the request to ignore ssl verification.